-When charging in partly cloudy conditions, the Voltaic 20W actually performed quite well in comparison to smaller panels in this review.
-The larger surface area of the panels allows for more charging capacity when the device is not in full sun.
-The battery also manages to reestablish a connection to the panel after an interruption, which is significant, especially compared to smaller panels that will disconnect entirely when an interruption occurs.
-In terms of a complete system, the Voltaic takes the cake, but the Anker 21W does a decent job as a smaller capacity panel regarding charge interruption recovery.
+When charging in partly cloudy conditions, the Voltaic 20W performed well.
+Since the panel has four fold-out solar cells, its added size allows for more effective charging, even when the device is not in full sun.
+The battery also manages to re-establish a connection to the panel after an interruption, which is significant, especially compared to smaller panels that will disconnect entirely when an interruption occurs.
+When it comes to boasting a complete system, the Voltaic does well.

 Multiple Device Charging Speed